 Listed in: Chemistry, as CHEM-361

-The thermodynamic principles and the concepts of energy, entropy, and equilibrium introduced in CHEM 161 will be expanded.
+The thermodynamic principles and the concepts of energy, entropy, and equilibrium introduced in CHEM 161/165 will be expanded.
 Statistical mechanics, which connects molecular properties to thermodynamics, will be introduced.
-Typical applications are non-ideal gases, phase transitions, heat engines and perpetual motion, phase equilibria in multicomponent systems, properties of solutions (including those containing electrolytes or macromolecules), and transport across biological membranes.
+We will spend significant time constructing, analyzing, and interpreting microscopic models of matter and will use these models to understand our macroscopic world.
+Examples will be drawn from chemistry, biology, and nanoscience and include non-ideal gases, solid-state materials, phase transitions, phase equilibria in multicomponent systems, properties of solutions, protein folding, and ligand binding.
 Appropriate laboratory work is provided.
-Four hours of class and four hours of laboratory per week.
+Three hours of class and four hours of laboratory per week.